Platformatory/cp-sandbox/README.md

 The docker-compose file brings up 3 node kafka cluster with security enabled.
 Each service in the compose file has its properties/configurations mounted as a volume from a directory with the same name as the service.

+## About the cluster

+The cluster contains the following resources deployed -

+- 1 zookeeper
+- 3 kafka brokers
+- ldap server
+- control center
+- kafka client container

+### Kafka configuration

+The Kafka brokers have 3 listeners -
+- CLIENT (For external clients) - Uses SASL/PLAIN over PLAINTEXT for security
+- BROKER (For inter broker) - Uses mTLS for security
+- TOKEN (For internal components) - USES SASL/OAUTHBEAER over PLAINTEXT for security

+The cluster has both ACLs and RBAC enabled with LDAP.

 Check the kafka server.properties for more details about the Kafka setup.

 ### Health